Insertion in constructed normal numbers: Free insertion

-To exhaust $ X_{\widehat A}(n,k)$ we partition it in petals.
+To exhaust $ X_{\widehat A}(n-1,n)$ we partition it in petals.
 For this we define a {\em Petals tree}.
 Recall that a tree is a directed acyclic graph with exactly one path from the root to each vertex.
-The Petals tree is a root that branches out in a subgraph of~$\widehat C_{\widehat A}(n+1)$ including all its vertices.
-The root has~$k|A|^n$ many branches, each branch is a Petal for a vertex $(u,m)$ in $G_A(n,k)$ that starts with the necklace~$[u\sigma,m]$.
-The Petals tree has has height $n+1$, the vertices at distance~$d$ to the root have exactly $d$ occurrences of the new symbol~$\sigma$, for $d=0, \ldots, n+1$.

-\begin{definition}[Petals tree] A Petals tree consists of all the vertices $[v]$ in $\widehat C_{\widehat A}(n+1,k)$ and a root~$[r] $, which is a necklace that corresponds to an Eulerian cycle in~$G_A(n,k)$.
-Each vertex~$[v]$, where $v$ has exactly one occurrence of the symbol $\sigma$ (there are $k|A|^n$ many of them), is a child of~$[r]$.
-And for $t=2, \ldots, n+1$, each vertex~$[v]$, where $v$ has exactly $t$~occurrences of the symbol~$\sigma$, is a child of some vertex~$[w]$ if $w$ has exactly $t-1$ occurrences of the symbol~$\sigma$ and there is an edge between $[w]$ and $[v]$ in~$\widehat C_{\widehat A}(n+1,k)$. \end{definition} There are many Petals trees, any one is good for our purpose.
-A Petals tree can be obtained by any algorithm that finds a spanning tree of a graph, as Kruskal's greedy algorithm for the minimal spanning tree, or constructing one based on the classical Breath First search on $ \widehat C_{\widehat A}(n+1,k)$.
+\begin{definition}[Petals tree] A Petals tree for $\widehat C_{\widehat A}(n,n)$ consists of a root~$[r] $ that branches out in a subgraph of~$\widehat C_{\widehat A}(n,n)$ including all its vertices.
+It has has height $n$, the vertices at distance~$d$ to the root have exactly $d$ occurrences of the new symbol~$\sigma$, for $d=0, \ldots, n$.
+The root $[r]$ is a necklace that corresponds to an Eulerian cycle in~$G_A(n-1,n)$. \end{definition} There are many Petals trees for $\widehat C_{\widehat A}(n,n)$, any one is good for our purpose.
+A Petals tree can be obtained by any algorithm that finds a spanning tree of a graph, as Kruskal's greedy algorithm for the minimal spanning tree, or it can be constructed using the classical Breath First search on~$ \widehat C_{\widehat A}(n,n)$.

-We now focus on how to insert the petals in the given Eulerian cycle in $G_A(n,k)$, which is a pointed cycle, this is a cycle with a specified starting edge.
-We need to define the {\em sections} of an Eulerian cycle in~$G(n,k)$.
+We now focus on how to insert the petals in the given Eulerian cycle in $G_A(n-1,n)$ but satisfying the small gap condition.
+Since each vertex $u $ of $G_A(n-1,n)$ occurs exactly~$|A|$ times in the given Eulerian cycle, we have~$|A|$ many possibilities to place the petal for $u$.
+To determine where to place it, we divide the given Eulerian cycle in as many consecutive {\em sections} as the number of vertices in the graph $G_A(n-1,n)$.
+We say that an Eulerian cycle is pointed when there is a designated first edge.

-\begin{definition}[Section of a cycle] For a pointed Eulerian cycle in $G_A(n,k)$ given by the sequence of edges $e_1, \ldots, e_{k|A|^{n+1}}$ and an integer $j$ such that $0\leq j<k |A|^n$, the $j$-th section of the cycle is the sequence of the $|A|$ vertices that are heads of $e_{j|A|}, \ldots ,e_{j|A|+|A|-1}$ . \end{definition}
+\begin{definition}[Section of a cycle] For a pointed Eulerian cycle in $G_A(n-1,n)$ given by the sequence of edges $e_1, \ldots, e_{n|A|^{n}}$ and an integer $j$ such that $0\leq j<n |A|^{n-1}$, the $j$-th section of the cycle is the sequence of the $|A|$ vertices that are heads of $e_{j|A|}, \ldots ,e_{j|A|+|A|-1}$ . \end{definition}